polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ![Creating a new tutorials folder](https://servergardens.files.wordpress.com/2020/09/create-folder.png)

-Then open this folder, and create a new Hyperlambda file and name it _exactly_ as follows.
+Open this folder, and create a new Hyperlambda file and name it _exactly_ as follows.
 Its name _is_ important.

 ```